chrisdickinson/2019-nodeconf-eu/slides.md

 registry.
 This effort will only succeed if we invert the relationship between "size of registry ecosystem" and "cost to support the registry."
 This means there might not be a **single** Entropic codebase to fit all sizes!
-Ideally for small instances, the cost of hosting & traffic should be around 5-10 dollars a month.
-For larger instances suitable for supporting a company, 50-100 dollars in hosting a month should be okay.
+Ideally for small instances, the cost of hosting & traffic should be less than 5 dollars a month.
+For larger instances suitable for supporting a company, 50 dollars or less in hosting a month should be okay.
 You could picture small Entropics built out of serverless tech: lambdas or cloudflare workers.
 Larger, "always-on" instances might target Kubernetes and hosted Postgres.

+---

+# razor

+^ This creates a razor for focusing attention: "Does investing in this discussion change the protocol in a way that gets us closer to that hosting cost goal?"
+(A razor in the rhetorical sense: a rule of thumb that allows one to avoid unnecessary actions.)

 ---